 Eat with the characters.

 Character meals are by far the best way to use a meal credit.
+You are eating, relaxing, and visiting characters, all the while, not standing outside in a 2 hour queue.
+It’s a win, win, win!

 Splitting Meals with Family

-If you have two children over the age of 3, they will be given each a set of dining credits.
+If you have children over the age of 3, they will be given each a set of dining credits.
 Children also tend to have big eyes and small stomachs.
-By ordering off the adult menu, the kids can share a meal (ask for two plates) and you have “saved” a quick service credit for later.
+By ordering off the adult menu, the kids can share a meal (ask for two plates) and you have “saved” 1 quick service credit for later.

 Depending on the number of children, and nights staying on